Last year, during the

 The Medik8 r-Retinoate also comes with hyaluronic acid and vitamin E, housed in a beautiful vacuum packaging.

-Not to forget to mention that it has no added fragrance, except for the natural and faint vanilla scent from the vanilla fruit extract.
+Not to mention that it has no added fragrance, except for the natural and faint vanilla scent from the vanilla fruit extract.

 Quick Comparison: Medik8 r-Retinoate vs Verso Super Facial Serum